2023 Financial Trends for NPOs in Canada: The Economy and Government

 2. Changes in the Real Estate market

 The housing market in Vancouver and Toronto has cooled off.
-After several years of strong growth, the Canadian housing market as a whole saw a slowdown in 2018, due in part to changes in government regulations and increased interest rates.
+After several years of strong growth, the Canadian housing market as a whole saw a slowdown in 2018 due in part to changes in government regulations and increased interest rates.
 This slowdown was particularly pronounced in the Vancouver and Toronto markets, which had previously been among the hottest in the country.
-Recently, prices in these cities have stabilized, and in some cases declined, leading to a more balanced market.
+Recently, prices in these cities have stabilized and sometimes declined, leading to a more balanced market.

 3. The lasting impacts of global pandemic

-COVID launched us into a period of long-lasting uncertainty.
+COVID-19 launched us into a period of long-lasting uncertainty.
 The rapid spread of the virus and subsequent lockdowns led to widespread job losses and economic disruptions, which have had long-lasting effects on many individuals and organizations.
-The COVID-19 pandemic highlighted existing inequalities and created new ones, and its impact will likely be felt for some time to come.
+The COVID-19 pandemic highlighted existing inequalities and created new ones, and its impact will likely be felt for some time.

 In addition to the direct effects the pandemic has already had, the ongoing unpredictability surrounding the course of the pandemic, the availability and distribution of vaccines, and the timing and nature of government response measures have all contributed to a sense of uncertainty that is likely to persist for some time.

-While the world has made significant progress controlling the spread of Covid and restarting economic activity, it has had a significant impact on the way we work.
+While the world has made significant progress in controlling the spread of COVID-19 and restarting economic activity, it has significantly impacted how we work.
 There have been a number of “forced” changes, many of which are likely here to stay.
-Whether that be a shift from in-person to virtual events, in-office to remote work, or just how employers handle health issues in the workplace, it’s likely that Covid will leave its mark well into the future.
+Whether that be a shift from in-person to virtual events, in-office to remote work, or just how employers handle health issues in the workplace, it’s likely that COVID will leave its mark well into the future.

 The Freelance/Outsourcing Economy

-Many nonprofits are outsourcing more as a way to reduce costs, increase efficiency, and access specialized skills and expertise in non-core functions, but outsourcing can be both positive and negative for nonprofit organizations.
-On the positive side, outsourcing certain non-core functions like administrative tasks, bookkeeping and back office functions, or IT support makes great sense and can allow NPOs to save money and focus resources on the folks that are core to delivering on their mission.
+Many nonprofits outsource more to reduce costs, increase efficiency, and access specialized skills and expertise in non-core functions.
+Still, outsourcing can be both positive and negative for nonprofit organizations.
+On the positive side, outsourcing certain non-core functions like administrative tasks, bookkeeping and back office functions, or IT support makes great sense.
+It can allow NPOs to save money and focus resources on the folks that are core to delivering on their mission.

-Outsourcing core roles and functions, however, can create cultural and communication challenges if the organization relies on staff who are not familiar with or “bought into” the organization's values and goals.
+However, outsourcing core roles and functions can create cultural and communication challenges if the organization relies on staff unfamiliar with or “bought into” the organization's values and goals.

 Ultimately, the impact of outsourcing on nonprofit organizations will depend on the unique circumstances and how organizations plan for, communicate, and manage the process.